eleavydev/redroots-farm/README.md

 # Red Roots Farm

-Red Roots is a site that welcomes users to the SUSTAINABILITY & WELLNESS CENTRE that is known as "Red Roots Farm" based in the midlands in the heart of Ireland.
-The site will be targeted toward people who are looking for a place of rest and relaxation to visit where they can recharge their batteries.
+Red Roots is a site that welcomes users to the SUSTAINABILITY & WELLNESS CENTRE "Red Roots Farm" based in the heart of Ireland in Co.
+Westmeath.
+The site will be targeted toward people who are looking for a place of rest and relaxation where they can go to slow down and recharge their batteries.

 RECONNECT – REALIGN – REDISCOVER is displayed as the Tagline for Red Roots farm which aims to draw people in and invite them to discover more.